openshift-service-mesh/federation/docs/enhancements/1-crds-and-kubebuilder.md

 Rules based on label selectors are useful when an admin wants to give users the control on exporting Services, while `serviceList` gives the admin full control on exported services.

-This code shows what the controller for `FederatedServicePolicy` will own and watch:
+A controller for `FederatedServicePolicy` will look like:
 ```go
 func (r *FederatedServicePolicyReconciler) SetupWithManager(mgr ctrl.Manager) error {
     return ctrl.NewControllerManagedBy(mgr).